Rajput: History of Rajput Kingdoms

-Legendary accounts state that from 1200 CE, many Rajput groups moved eastwards towards the Eastern Gangetic plains forming their own chieftaincies.
+From 1200 CE, many Rajput groups moved eastwards towards the Eastern Gangetic plains forming their own chieftaincies.
 These minor Rajput kingdoms were dotted all over the Gangetic plains in modern-day Uttar Pradesh and Bihar.
 During this process, petty clashes occurred with the local population and in some cases, alliances were formed.
 Among these Rajput chieftaincies were the Bhojpur zamindars and the taluks of Awadh.

 The immigration of Rajput clan chiefs into these parts of the Gangetic plains also contributed the agricultural appropriation of previously forested areas, especially in South Bihar.
 Some have linked this eastwards expansion with the onset of Ghurid invasion in the West.

 From as early as the 16th century, Purbiya Rajput soldiers from the eastern regions of Bihar and Awadh, were recruited as mercenaries for Rajputs in the west, particularly in the Malwa region.